 If you intend on making several batches of play dough I really recommend buying cream of tartar in bulk as the small packets in the supermarket do not stretch far and are comparatively expensive.

+We recommend using a concentrated food colouring to give you more vibrant results.
 I store my play dough in screw-top jars.
 Any air tight container or zip-lock bag will do but I find the play dough keeps even longer when stored in jars.
-The plastic ones I buy are also great if you are giving play dough as a gift (see carousel for link).
+The plastic ones I buy are also great if you are giving play dough as a gift (see buy buttons below).
 This recipe makes the perfect amount to fill one large jar (12oz).

 I choose to use coconut oil when making play dough as I find it less drying on my kids' sensitive skin (and my skin when making it!).
 It also makes the play dough smell great!
 If you don't have any coconut oil to hand though, vegetable oil or even baby oil can be a substitute.